islaitin/islaitin/README.md

 Hi, I'm a consultant working with cloud and security.
 Mostly in Microsoft M365, Azure and Sentinel.
+At free time I like to improve my homelab.

 <!---